h4ckerdome/EF-public/DataStructures/LinkedList/README.md

 They were even nice enough to leave some comments for you.

-Run your tests with the following command in from the 'Linked List' folder:
+Run your tests with the following command in from the 'LinkedList' folder:

 - `go test -v`